The Economic System of Kazakhstan: An Overview

 What do the freedom indexes tell about the economic system of Kazakhstan?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Kazakhstan is ranked 64th globally and 11th in Asia-Pacific indicating that the country has a moderately free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Kazakhstan is ranked 67th globally with a score of 63.8 out of 100, indicating that the country has a moderately free economy. source

 The Link Between Public Sector Employment and the Economic System of Kazakhstan